The Michigan Teaching and Certification Resource

 Projected Job Growth

 Michigan requires that all teachers complete a state-approved teacher preparation program at an accredited school.
-You can view a list of approved educator preparation programs in Michigan through the Office of Professional Preparation Services.
+You can view a list of approved educator preparation programs in Michigan through the Office of Educator Excellence.
+You can also compare key metrics for these state-approved teacher preparation programs by using the sortable table on our Michigan schools page.

-For those attending programs out of state, it’s important to note that Michigan will only issue teaching certificates to teachers who have attended an accredited program that is approved for the preparation of teachers by that state’s Board of Education.
-Therefore, when evaluating potential schools, it’s imperative to confirm the school is in good standing with its corresponding regional accreditation agency and the state Board of Education.
+For those who will be attending programs located outside of Michigan, it’s important to note that Michigan will only issue teaching certificates or permits to teachers who have attended an accredited program that is approved for the preparation of teachers by that state’s Board of Education.
+Therefore, when evaluating potential schools, it’s imperative to confirm the school is in good standing with its corresponding regional accrediting agency and the state Board of Education.

 Michigan Teacher Education Requirements